evanharwin/dotfiles/README.md

 git fetch
 ```

-Then run the install steps below.
+But first run the install steps below!

 ## Install